 Most parents worry about toddler diarrhea but aren’t sure when to rush to the doctor or emergency room.
 Here are clear red flags signaling that professional care is essential:

-- High Fever: A temperature above 102°F (39°C) combined with diarrhea.
+- High Fever: A temperature around 102°F (39°C) or higher combined with diarrhea, especially if your toddler looks very ill.

 If any of these symptoms appear alongside diarrhea, immediate medical evaluation is crucial to prevent complications like dehydration and identify any serious underlying causes.
+Parent-friendly pediatric guidance from KidsHealth on when to call the doctor for diarrhea also lists signs such as reduced urination, dry mouth, few or no tears, high fever, blood in stool, and diarrhea that does not improve after several days.

 The Role of Hydration: Preventing Dehydration During Toddler Diarrhea